jpedro/king-rules/README.md

 `king-rules` is short for **K**ubernetes **ING**ress **Rules**.

-This is a serious E3E, which stands for Enterprise Efficacy Endeavour Effort&trade;.
+This is a serious E3E, which stands for Enterprise Efficacy Endeavour&trade; Effort.

 ## Motivation